xlaesch/CUGymStats/README.md

 ## Overview

-CUGymStats is a web application that provides real-time statistics and historical data on gym occupancy at Cornell University.
+CUGymStats is a web application that provides real-time statistics and historical data on gym occupancy at Cornell.
 The application consists of a backend that scrapes data from the gym's website and a frontend that displays the data in a user-friendly format.

 ## Features